stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (cyuan10−stat6250): Is there a memory limitation with the input buffer?
 - Question (yren10−stat6250): Does syntax checks the values of variables or the correctness of formats?
 - Question (mcardoso3-stat6250):  If incorrect values and formats in each statement in the DATA step aren't considered syntax errors, what are they considered as?
+-	Question (lzhao4-stat6250): Do Syntax checking able to verify the values of variables or the correctness of formats?